-- 7. Click Start Test.
-In the dialog box that displays, type your password, if required. - 8.
-Open the instrument module door with the blinking green light and load the cartridge. - 9.
-Close the door.
+- Open the instrument module door with the blinking green light and load the cartridge. - Close the door.
 The test starts and the green light stops blinking.
-When the test is finished, the light turns off. - 10.
-Wait until the system releases the door lock before opening the module door, then remove the cartridge. - Dispose of the used cartridges in the appropriate specimen waste containers according to your institution's standard practices.
-11.
+When the test is finished, the light turns off. - C. Wait until the system releases the door lock before opening the module door and removing the cartridge. - The used cartridges should be disposed in the appropriate specimen waste containers according to your institution's standard practices.